 When prevailing wages apply, submittal of Certified Payroll Records are required and must include:

-- Authorization for Payroll Deduction and copies of court orders for non-standard payroll deductions, if applicable.
+- Authorization for Payroll Deduction (PDF) and copies of court orders for non-standard payroll deductions, if applicable.

 Contract Compliance Officers analyze certified payroll records and may request corrections based on misclassifications of workers, incorrect wage rates, incorrect overtime, weekend or holiday pay, incomplete records, mathematical errors, or any other issues or omissions.

 If the necessary corrections are not provided in a timely manner, progress payments may be withheld and penalties may be assessed in accordance to California Labor Code.
 Willful violations are prosecutable.